Skip to Content

 How to make Black Eyed Pea Chili

-ONE: In a large pot or dutch oven over medium high heat, brown the ground beef and pork sausage with a little olive oil until no longer pink.
+First: In a large pot or dutch oven over medium high heat, brown the ground beef and pork sausage with a little olive oil until no longer pink.
 Drain if desired.

-THREE: Pour in the diced tomatoes, tomato paste, and beef broth.
+Third: Pour in the diced tomatoes, tomato paste, and beef broth.
 Stir to combine.
 Bring to a boil and reduce heat to a simmer.
 Simmer for 20-30 minutes or until the peas are tender.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-ladle of chili
+ladle of chili for a chili cook-off

 Can I freeze it?

 Yes, you can!
 This Black Eyed Pea Chili recipe makes a large batch so there will be plenty to freeze for future meals.
-It will last in the freezer for up to 3 months if stored in an air tight freezer safe container.

 Can I use dried or canned black eyed peas?